yshavit/llm-notes/book/03-The-LLM/01-llm-architecture.md

 : A value that's derived from the user's input.
 This combines that input with learned parameters.
 This is what the language is figuring out about your prompt specifically.

 As I introduce various parts of the LLM, I'll be explicit about which kind of value each one is.

+The following chapters will walk through each of the LLM's components, starting with the tokenizer and embedding layer.